See More Projects

 - Storage.
 The first step to finding storage is exploring your on-site options!
 Unused classrooms or existing outdoor sheds work well, and provide encouragement to clean out those spaces.
+Portable storage on wheels is a big help.
+This can include large Christmas tree bags, hockey bags, and curbside waste and recycling bins, to name a few.
 When space didn’t yet exist, we worked with school councils to fundraise or allocate funds to purchase outdoor storage, or partnered with school division facilities teams or municipalities to determine what type of storage is permissible and where it could be placed.

 - Family/caregiver buy-in.
 Families want to give their children the best they can, so the idea of giving them cardboard boxes to play with can be unsettling.
-We worked with school councils to provide rationale and showed up at school functions to explain and show what loose parts play is really all about.
+We worked with school councils to provide rationale and attended school functions to explain and show what loose parts play is really all about.